learn-co-curriculum/javascript-rock-dodger/README.md

 ## Instructions

 You did it — you've made it to the end of the introductory JavaScript curriculum.
 You've learned how to write JavaScript and how to use JavaScript to manipulate the DOM.
 Now, only this lab stands between you and ~~freedom~~ the end of this course!

 So that we don't catch you off-guard, know that this project is meant to be difficult.
 We're really testing the limits of what we've learned so far.
 But know that we've solved the lab using only things that we've taught — well, mostly.
 There are two things (which we've partially implemented for you) that you should know about.

-### `window.requestAnimationFrame()`
+#### `window.requestAnimationFrame()`

 This function tells the browser that we want to animate some change on the page.
 We'll use it in this lab for animating the movement of rocks and the dodger.

-We can use [`window.requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) by passing it a callback that contains our animation:
+We can use [`window.requestAnimationFrame()`][requestAnimation] by passing it a callback that contains our animation:

 ``` javascript
 function move(el) {